-The essentials of the modern church date back to the Norman period, including the arched entrance and nave constructed 1140-1160.
+The modern church dates back to the Norman period including the arched entrance and nave, constructed 1140-1160.

 The present building consists of a 12th century Norman church enclosed within a later mediaeval structure, restored in Victorian times and with a recent east end extension.

-In 1921 the diocese of Monmouth was created and the church was designated a cathedral, which necessitated the enlargement of the east end in 1960.
+In 1921 the diocese of Monmouth was created and the church was designated a cathedral and the east end was enlarged in 1960.